 FIT has a systemized process in place for assessing student learning and broader educational goals.
-Since the last Middle States review, FIT has made improvements to the assessment process, such as hiring an executive director of assessment to oversee this area and instituting a structure for annual reporting on program learning outcome assessment.
+Since the last Middle States review, FIT made a number of structural improvements to the assessment process, such as hiring an executive director of assessment to oversee this area and instituting a structure for annual reporting on program learning outcome assessment.
 In addition, the Faculty Senate Academic Assessment Committee has been strengthened.
 It provides strong guidance particularly for the assessment of general education, evaluating assessments using a rubric and providing feedback.
 These factors have combined to create a strong culture of assessment at FIT.